thaysom22/gitpod-full-template-dec2020/README.md

 * Add media query styling specifically for print view so teachers can print activity for use in lessons
 * Add restart game button to main page
 * Update expression generation and evaluation to include expressions involving fractions
-* Add timeout delays to displaying/hiding of elements on page to improve user experience
+* Add animation effects to displaying/hiding of elements on page to improve user experience and feedback
+* Implement time bonus component to scoreboard which rewards players for answering quickly

 ## 3.Technology Stack and Dependencies